iris-hep/iris-hep.github.io/pages/docs/codas-hep.md

 <https://github.com/iris-hep/iris-hep.github.io>

 * Add a photo named `First-Last.jpg` or `.png` to the [assets/images/codas-hep/2024/](https://github.com/iris-hep/iris-hep.github.io/tree/master/assets/images/codas-hep/2024/) folder.
 It should be 320x240 pixels and in general should be 150kB or less.
 * Add a "`<your github username>.md`" file to the [CoDaS-HEP 2024 participants folder in the website repository](https://github.com/iris-hep/iris-hep.github.io/tree/master/_codas-hep-students/2024/).
 There is a "example-template.md" in that directory that you copy to to "`<your github username>.md`" and edit.
 See the example below.
 There are some portions which you can edit to tell us more about yourself.
-See [examples from CoDaS-HEP 2023](https://iris-hep.org/codas-hep-2023.html).
+See examples from CoDaS-HEP 2023 on the [website](https://iris-hep.org/codas-hep-2023.html) and in [github](https://github.com/iris-hep/iris-hep.github.io/tree/master/_codas-hep-students/2023/).

 You can optionally include your linkedin-profile and your orcid if you have one.